jameschandra/golang-omdb-api/README.md

 Ensure you have the following installed on your system:

-- Go 1.16 or later
+- Go 1.20 or later
 - Gin framework
+- Godotenv
-- An IDE or text editor of your choice
+- An IDE or terminal

 ### Installation